ferrumnet/staking/README.md

 - change directory into frontend directory.

-- Run yarn install
+- Run `yarn install`

-- Run yarn start
+- Run `yarn start`

-- from browser,naviagte to `localhost:port/admin/login`.
+- from browser, naviagte to `localhost:port/admin/login`.

 - password input field is displayed, connect wallet (metamask) and enter admin password as set from config.

-- on successful submit navigates to admin dashboard.
+- on successfull login, navigates to admin dashboard.

 On Admin dashboard :